 There are other unlicensed people and businesses that might offer to sell you water and wastewater services.
 We call them ‘billing agents’.

-Billing agents are people or businesses that offer to sell you water and wastewater services ‒ but are not licensed water companies.
+Billing agents are people or businesses that offer to sell you water and wastewater services ‒ but are not water companies.

 Billing agents may: